If you want to understand how Bitcoin works before buying, start with our How Bitcoin Works guide.

 Step 2: Verify your identity

-You'll upload a government ID (passport, driver's license) and sometimes a photo of yourself.
-The exchange runs it through automated systems to verify you're who you claim to be.
-This takes anywhere from a few minutes to a few hours.
+You'll upload a government ID (passport or driver's license) and sometimes a selfie.
+Automated systems verify your identity, usually within minutes to a few hours.

 Step 3: Add a payment method

 Bank transfers are cheapest.
-You'll typically pay 0-1% in fees and the exchange handles it.
-ACH transfers take 3-5 business days to clear.
-It's not instant, but it's the most economical way to buy if you're not in a hurry.
+You'll pay 0-1% in fees.
+ACH transfers take 3-5 business days to clear, so plan ahead.

 Step 4: Place your first order

-Once your payment method is linked, you're ready to buy.
-You'll see two order types: market order and limit order.
+Once your payment method is linked, you'll see two order types: market and limit.

-A market order buys Bitcoin at the current price, immediately.
-It's simple.
-You click buy, and you get Bitcoin at whatever the going rate is.
+A market order buys bitcoin at the current price, immediately.
+You click buy, you get bitcoin.
 Most beginners use market orders.

-For your first purchase, a market order is fine.
-You're buying Bitcoin, not timing the market.
+For your first purchase, use a market order.

 How much should you buy?
-Only what you can afford to hold for the long term and what you wouldn't panic sell if the price drops 20% tomorrow.
-If that's $50, buy $50.
-If it's $1,000, buy $1,000.
+Pick an amount you could hold if the price dropped 20% tomorrow without needing to sell. $50 or $1,000, your call.
 Bitcoin is volatile.
 Don't spend money you might need soon.

 Step 5: Move your bitcoin to your own wallet

-When Bitcoin sits on an exchange, the exchange controls it.
-They control the private key, the secret code that proves ownership.
-You have an account there, sure, but if the exchange gets hacked, or goes bankrupt, or your account gets locked, you could lose your Bitcoin.
-This has happened before.
+While your bitcoin sits on an exchange, the exchange holds the private key, the code that proves ownership.
+If the exchange gets hacked, goes bankrupt, or locks your account, you could lose everything.
+This has happened (Mt.
+Gox, FTX, Celsius).

-The solution is to move your Bitcoin to a wallet you control.
-A wallet is just software that holds your private keys and lets you send and receive Bitcoin.
+Move your bitcoin to a wallet you control.
+A wallet is software (or hardware) that stores your private keys and lets you send and receive bitcoin.

-When you move Bitcoin, you'll see a seed phrase - usually 12 or 24 words.
-Write it down and store it somewhere safe (a vault, a safe, your desk drawer).
-That seed phrase is a backup.
-If you lose your phone or forget your password, that seed phrase lets you recover your Bitcoin.
+Your wallet will generate a seed phrase, usually 12 or 24 words.
+Write it down on paper and store it somewhere secure (a safe, a lockbox).
+This phrase recovers your bitcoin if you lose your phone or forget your password.
 Never share it.
 Never photograph it.
-Write it down, store it, and keep it private.
+Keep it private.

 What about fees?

-This is why many people use our hidden fee calculator.
-It shows you how much fees actually cost over time.
-A 1% fee per purchase might not sound like much, but over years of buying, it adds up to thousands.
+Use our hidden fee calculator to see what fees cost over time.
+A 1% fee per purchase sounds small, but across years of buying it adds up to thousands of dollars.

 Common mistakes to avoid

-- Investing more than you can afford to lose.
-Bitcoin is volatile.
-You might buy at $50,000 and see it drop to $30,000 in months.
-If you need that money, you're forced to sell at a loss.
-Only buy what you can genuinely hold for 5+ years without needing to touch it.
+- Investing more than you can lose.
+Bitcoin can drop 40% in months.
+If you need that money for rent, you'll sell at the worst time.
+Only buy what you can leave alone for 5+ years.

-- Leaving Bitcoin on an exchange long-term.
-Exchanges are custodians, not vaults.
-Move your Bitcoin to a wallet you control within weeks of buying.
-It takes 10 minutes and costs a network fee.
-It's worth it.
+- Leaving bitcoin on an exchange.
+Exchanges get hacked and go bankrupt.
+Move your bitcoin to a wallet you control within weeks of buying.
+It takes 10 minutes.

 A few common questions